Azure/autorest.typescript/packages/typespec-test/test/eventgrid_modular/generated/typespec-ts/README.md

 ### EventGridClient

-`EventGridClient` is the primary interface for developers using the Azure.Messaging.EventGrid REST client library.
+`EventGridClient` is the primary interface for developers using the Azure.Messaging.EventGrid client library.
 Explore the methods on this client object to understand the different features of the Azure.Messaging.EventGrid service that you can access.